MariyahW/MariyahW/README.md

 ### 🌱 Current Focus
 <!---
 - 🔍 Exploring [specific technology or domain you are currently interested in]. --->
-- 📚 Learning more about [Python, and taking the PersScholas Software Engineering course].
+- 📚 Learning more about [Python, C, flask, taking the PersScholas Software Engineering course, and the Harvard Python Programming Certification].
 <!---
 ### 🛠️ Projects